Boarding for Boys

 The School House Philosophy consists of four basic tenets:

 - Each boy will have a secure, safe and clean environment to live in.

-- Each boy will be given the opportunity to fulfil his academic and sporting potential.
+- Each boy will be given the opportunity to fulfil his academic, sporting, cultural and leadership potential.

 - Each boy is expected to participate as fully as possible in the wider life of the School.